 Our Freelance Specialist, Lilly McGann, has the following advice for freelancers communicating with recruiters:

 Let your “go-to” recruiters know when you are booked, your availability and when you have upskilled or updated your portfolio.
 In Freelance, it is also good to be honest about a booking, letting your recruiter know if the work or business wasn’t quite right for you, so they understand and can learn from your feedback.

 Lilly also reminds that “No question is a stupid question!”

 Don’t be afraid to ask for help in any way.
 She says that “recruiters have consultant in their title for a reason and are always happy to answer Qs you have about your CV, interview techniques and portfolio advice”.

 It’s important to ask these questions to dispel any worries or concerns that you might have before your interview, so you have full confidence in yourself, the recruiter and the process.

 To get in touch with any of our recruiters, visit our Team Page.
-There you will find their phone numbers, email adresses and LinkedIn profiles, so you can reach out however you'd like.
+There you will find their phone numbers, email addresses and LinkedIn profiles, so you can reach out however you'd like.

 3Search is an award-winning UK recruitment consultancy, specialising in recruiting marketing experts for the digital age.